How to Make a Chair Pocket for Storage

-- Rotary Blade Cutter
+- Rotary Cutter and Mat

 Cut the jeans into square/rectangle pieces and sew on felt decorations.
 I used my die-cuts that I design for Sizzix to make these.
 All three of them come from the calendar collection.

 Sew the pieces together sort of like a quilt.